How to Nail Down Hardwood Flooring

-- Plan out the installation determining an appropriate color match of boards before you nail down hardwood.
+- Plan out the installation determining an appropriate color match of boards before you nail down hardwood flooring.
 The floor should be installed from several cartons at the same time to ensure a good color and shade mixture.
 Otherwise it can make the room look off.

 - Remove any existing base molding, other moldings, door sills and old floor covering where applicable.
 Using a hand saw, undercut the bottom of door frames 3/4″ to slide hardwood board beneath.

 - Do not use flooring pieces with obvious defects.
 As mentioned above, it is the installer’s/owner’s responsibility to ensure that the conditions of the flooring are acceptable prior to installation.
 Manufacturers typically decline any responsibility for flooring which is installed with obvious defects and/or flooring which is installed under improper jobsite conditions.